 There are over 450 admissions per year to the Neonatal Intensive Care unit (NICU) at The Ottawa Hospital - General Campus (25 level 3 and level 2 beds) with 35 per cent being infants weighing less than 1,500 grams at birth.

-The NICU at CHEO (20 Level 3 and 4 beds) provides care each year for approximately 400 high-risk infants who are born in the surrounding region of Eastern Ontario and Western Quebec and are brought to CHEO via the neonatal transport team.
+The NICU at CHEO (20 Level 3) provides care each year for approximately 400 high-risk infants who are born in the surrounding region of Eastern Ontario and Western Quebec and are brought to CHEO via the neonatal transport team.
 Our facilities also provide neonatal care for the Baffin Island region of Nunavut.